itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

         \right]
     \end{align*}

-Where :math:`W` is a weight matrix and :math:`x` is an input vector.
+:math:`W` is a weight matrix and :math:`x` is an input vector.
-:math:`x_i` can only be -1 or 1 values, so after outer product matrix always has 1 on the diagonal.
+Each value :math:`x_i` from the input vector can be only -1 or 1.
-These values on the diagonal are useles and we better to remove them.
+On the diagonal we have only squared values that mean we will always see ones their.
+Think about it, at any cases they take just one possible state.
+In recovery procedure they are perceived as a definite memory state, but in fact they are useles and even can make incorrect contribution into the output result.
-For this reason we need to set up all the diagonal values equal to the zero, just to make sure that we don't have any information on the diagonals that can make incorrect contribution into the output result.
+For this reason we need to set up all the diagonal values equal to the zero.
-The final weight formula look like this:
+The final weight formula look like the one below.

 .. math::